-• Revenue income and debtors
+· Revenue income and debtors

-All transactions relating to the period to 31 March 2017 have been matched and accounted for in the period to which they relate.
-Contributions from local authorities and other contributions are accounted for on an accruals basis and are recognised as income when the conditions of entitlement have been satisfied and there is reasonable assurance that the monies will be received.
+All transactions relating to the period to 31 March 2018 have been matched and accounted for in the period to which they relate.
+Government grants and other contributions are accounted for on an accruals basis and are recognised as income when the conditions of entitlement have been satisfied and there is reasonable assurance that the monies will be received.